 How does a short sale affect the borrower’s deficiency obligation?

 The lender’s short sale approval letter controls whether the deficiency is waived or preserved.
 If the letter is silent on deficiency, the lender retains the right to pursue the shortfall in states that permit deficiency judgments.
 Borrowers should request explicit deficiency waiver language before proceeding.
-State anti-deficiency laws may also apply — consult a qualified attorney.
+State anti-deficiency laws apply in some jurisdictions — consult a qualified attorney.

 Does a note modification agreement need to be recorded?